fantaosha/CPL-SLAM/README.md

 The C++ implementation of CPL-SLAM can be built and exported as a CMake project.
 For a minimal working example, see [examples/cpl_slam](./C++/examples/cpl_slam.cpp), which provides a simple command-line utility for processing .g2o files.

+# Acknowledgements
+We use David M. Rosen's [optimizaiton tools](https://github.com/david-m-rosen/Optimization) and Yixuan Qiu's [Spectra](https://github.com/yixuan/spectra) in our CPL-SLAM.

 ## Copyright and License

 The C++ implementations of CPL-SLAM contained herein are copyright (C) 2018 - 2019 by Taosha Fan, and are distributed under the terms of the GNU Lesser General Public License (LGPL) version 3 (or later).
 Please see the [LICENSE](./LICENSE) for more information.